-One hundred thirteen students were formally enrolled in the teacher education program in 2010-11.
-Of those, 18 percent were male, 82 percent female.
-Three full-time and two part-time Education Department faculty members supervised student teachers, along with members of the arts and science faculty.
-Students completed a total of fifteen weeks of full-time student teaching, totaling 450 hours of in-class experience.
+Eighty-five students were formally enrolled in the teacher education program in 2012-13.
+Of those, 22% were male, 78% female.
+Four full-time and one part-time Education Department faculty members supervised student teachers along with members of the arts and science faculty.
+Students completed a total of fifteen weeks of full-time student teaching totaling 450 hours of in-class experience.

 * Note: You will need the free Adobe Reader software to view/print PDF files.
 Click the “Get Adobe Reader” icon to begin the download process.